 Where a franchisee is an "individual performing any service" for the franchisor, the three-prong test set forth in the independent contractor statute applies to the relationship between a franchisor and the individual.
 Patel v.
 7-Eleven, Inc., 489 Mass.
 356 (2022)

 This statute is enforced by the Office of the Massachusetts Attorney General.
-Employees whose rights under this statute have been violated can file an online complaint under "Non-Payment of Wage" and "Independent contractor misclassification" and receive from the Attorney General a "private right of action" letter, allowing the employee so aggrieved who prevails in court to be awarded treble damages, reasonable attorneys' fees and the cost of litigation.
+Employees whose rights under this statute have been violated can file an online complaint under "Non-Payment of Wage" and "Independent contractor misclassification" and receive from the Attorney General a "private right of action" letter, allowing the employee so aggrieved to file a court complaint within three years of the violation.
+The three year limitation period is tolled from the date that the employee or a similarly situated employee files a complaint with the Attorney General until the date that the Attorney General issues a letter authorizing a private right of action or the date that an enforcement action by the Attorney General becomes final.
+An employee who prevails shall be awarded treble damages, reasonable attorneys' fees and the cost of litigation.

 Under this statute if the employer fails to prove that the employee is an independent contractor, an assessment of damages incurred should include holiday pay, vacation pay, and other benefits he would have received as an employee, as well as overtime, if appicable.
 And under M.G.L.c.
 149, s.
 150, the employee would also be entitled to treble damages for all lost wages and benefits and attorney's fees.
 Somers v.
 Converged Access, Inc., 454 Mass.
 582 (2009)